jgomiz/participa-rubi/README.md

 ## Rubí Customization

+All of these items need to be tested / adapted everytime a new update is applied.

 * The Decidim primary color has been modified
 * Fixed login error texts in Spanish
 * Replace all "survey" occurrences for "Questionari de participació" in the texts
 * Added a custom Authorization Handler that uses the Rubí API
 * Added a different error message when the DNI is not found in the custom Authorization Handler.
 See: `app/views/ws_authorization/_form.html.erb`
+* Participatory Process screen does not longer show Process Groups.
+See: app/enhancers/participatory_processes_controller_enhancer.rb and config/application.rb
+* Participatory Process Groups are now listed in the menu bar.
+See config/initializers/decidim.rb and config/application.rb.